GodsonSibreyan/terraform-ec2-rds-vpc/README.md

 Note: We are doing the wordpress and server configuration using ansible playbook.
 We are running the ansible playbook using the userdata. (https://github.com/GogineniManojkumar/wp-ansible.git)

-Step5: Once you are done with stack provision. please access the wordpress with Elb dna . (you can find the elb dns in terraform outputs)
+Step5: Once you are done with stack provision. please access the wordpress with ELB dns. (you can find the elb dns in terraform outputs)

-Step6: We are done with stack creation and wordpress setup.
+Step6: We are done with stack creation and setup.
 If you would like to terminate please run below command to terminate the stack which you created using terraform.

 #terraform destroy    (To delete the resources)